Biden accepts Japanese Prime Minister's invitation to visit later this year | News Channel 3-12

 “The President made clear that we would be working closely with South Korea and Japan on next steps to discourage possible provocations that might follow on,” the official said.

+The announcement is a possible reference to its self-imposed moratorium on testing nuclear weapons, which has been in place since 2017.

+Though Pyongyang is barred from testing ballistic missiles and nuclear weapons under international law, it has continued developing the weapons in violation of the ban.

-Pyongyang’s recent announcement suggesting it may resume nuclear and ballistic missile tests would “be most unwelcome, particularly at this delicate time in Northeast Asia.”
+Taking those steps would “be most unwelcome, particularly at this delicate time in Northeast Asia,” the US official said.

 The-CNN-Wire